f3fora/nvim-texlabconfig/README.md

 When working in a multi-file project, initiating inverse search may require opening a file that is not currently open in a window.
 This option controls the command that is used to open files as a result of an inverse search.

-Type: string
+Type: function
-Default: `'edit'`
+Default: `vim.cmd.edit`
 Examples:

-- `'edit'` open buffer in current window
+- `vim.cmd.edit` open buffer in current window
-- `'tabedit'` open buffer in new tab page
+- `vim.cmd.tabedit` open buffer in new tab page
-- `'split'` split current window to open buffer
+- `vim.cmd.split` split current window to open buffer

 ### `file_permission_mode`